 Nordic Skiing in the Alps

-In addition to being able to practice a traditionally Scandinavian sport in the Alps, you have the distinct advantage of longer sunny days !
+In addition to being able to practice a traditionally Scandinavian sport in the Alps, you have the distinct advantage of much longer days and much better climate!

-All in all, if you are looking for new sensations in the well preserved Alpine valleys or if you grow tired of crowded ski resorts, Nordic skiing is the perfect solution for you!
+All in all, if you are looking for new sensations in the well preserved Alpine valleys or if you grow tired of crowded ski resorts, Nordic skiing could be the perfect solution for you!

 When is the best time of year to come Nordic skiing in the Alps?